ThrRip/OpenCore-EFI-Lenovo-B360-i5-8400/README.md

 - WLAN failed to drive
 - Bluetooth failed to drive
 - ~~Can't turn off the power if you shutdown in macOS~~
-  > This problem is resolved after I change to OpenCore from Clover.
+  > This problem is resolved after I switch to OpenCore from Clover.

 ## Author
 ThrRip